-Thanks to Edgecam they are also starting to change how they manufacture certain parts.
+Thanks to EDGECAM they are also starting to change how they manufacture certain parts.
 He says they use a lot of resin cast units for their bearing carriers.
-“These aren’t as precize as they could be, but because Edgecam is so quick and accurate we can switch to machining them from solid block.
+“These aren’t as precise as they could be, but because EDGECAM is so quick and accurate we can switch to machining them from solid block.

 He says the software’s powerful game-changing Waveform Roughing Strategy is one reason it is so fast.
 “We were able to triple the feed rates, and have the cutter going in considerably deeper than we could with traditional roughing.”

-Amongst the mild steel and aluminum components he mills with Edgecam: wheels, profiles, counter-balance weights, working cylinder block, valve gear components, chimney fitments, and brake calipers.
-Everything they mill goes through Edgecam and is cut on their Bridgeport VMC 412x 3-axis machine tool.
+Amongst the mild steel and aluminium components he mills with EDGECAM: wheels, profiles, counter-balance weights, working cylinder block, valve gear components, chimney fitments, and brake calipers.
+Everything they mill goes through EDGECAM and is cut on their Bridgeport VMC 412x 3-axis machine tool.

-The company began their CNC journey several years ago and initially programd the Bridgeport both manually and with a lightweight CAM software more geared towards hobbyists using bench-top hobby mills.
-“I was having to work out the best way of machining, and then generating perhaps ten different cycles to achieve what I’m now achieving with one cycle in Edgecam.”
+The company began their CNC journey several years ago and initially programmed the Bridgeport both manually and with a lightweight CAM software more geared towards hobbyists using bench-top hobby mills.
+“I was having to work out the best way of machining, and then generating perhaps ten different cycles to achieve what I’m now achieving with one cycle in EDGECAM.”

 Name: 17d Miniatures